php-etl/documentation/content/connectivity/akeneo/plugin.en.md

 ### Connecting to Akeneo

-To establish a connection to your Akeneo PIM, you must specify its URL and some connection identifiers (`client_id`, `secret`, `username`, `password`).
+To establish a connection to your Akeneo PIM, you must specify its URL (`api_url`) and some connection identifiers (`client_id`, `secret`, `username`, `password`).

 ```yaml